-The rarest of the black rhino subspecies, the West African black rhinoceros is currently recognized as "critically endangered," but researchers fear it may be extinct.
-The species was once widespread in central Africa, but the population has been in decline due to poaching.
-By 1980, the population was in the hundreds, and by 2000 only an estimated 10 rhinos remained.
-A survey of the animal's last remaining habitat in northern Cameroon failed to find any of the rhinos, but search efforts continue.
+The rarest of the black rhino subspecies, the West African black rhinoceros, is now recognized by the ICUN as extinct.
+The species, Diceros bicornis longpipes, was once widespread in central Africa, but the population began a steep decline due to poaching.
+The rhino was listed as "critically endangered" in 2008, but a survey of the animal's last remaining habitat in northern Cameroon failed to find any sign of the rhinos, either a true sighting or even evidence of its presence, like feces or feeding signs.
 No West African black rhinos are known to be held in captivity.